-1. Overview of RCEP
+Overview of RCEP

-With RCEP member countries encompass 30% of the world’s population and nearly a third of global GDP, RCEP is considered as the biggest trading bloc up till 2021.
+With RCEP member countries accounting for 30% of the world’s population and nearly a third of global GDP, RCEP is regarded as the largest trading bloc up till 2021.

-The free trade agreement includes:
+The agreement includes:

-2. Vietnam’s benefits under RCEP
+Vietnam’s benefits under RCEP

-2.1 Reduction or elimination of tariffs & duties.
+Reduction of tariffs & duties